A fully adaptive explicit stabilized integrator for advection-diffusion-reaction problems: New second order scheme

 \subsection{Convergence analysis}

-In this section we will prove the second order of convergence of the scheme \eqref{eq:ARKC} when applied to ODEs of the form \eqref{eq:odead} arising from the discretization of advection-diffusion-reaction problems. \begin{theorem} Let $T>0$ and consider the system of ODEs \eqref{eq:odead} on the time interval $[0,T]$, where $F_D$ and $F_A$ are of class $\mathcal{C}^2$ and are Lipschitz continuous.
+In this section we will prove the second order of convergence of the scheme \eqref{eq:ARKC} when applied to ODEs of the form \eqref{eq:odead} arising from the discretization of advection--diffusion--reaction problems. \begin{theorem} Let $T>0$ and consider the system of ODEs \eqref{eq:odead} on the time interval $[0,T]$, where $F_D$ and $F_A$ are of class $\mathcal{C}^2$ and are Lipschitz continuous.
 Suppose in addition that the first and second derivatives of $F_D$ and $F_A$ are bounded.
-Let $N\in\IN$, $h=T/N$, and $t_n=nh,~n=1,\dots,N$, then the method \eqref{eq:ARKC} applied to \eqref{eq:odead} with step size $h$ has order $2$ of convergence.
-In other words, we have for all $n=1\dots,N$,
+Let $N\in\IN$, $h=T/N$, and $t_n=nh,~n=1,\dots,N$, {and consider the method \eqref{eq:ARKC} applied to \eqref{eq:odead} with step size $h$, such that the number of stages $s$ and the damping parameter $\eta$ are chosen appropriately to guarantee stability.} Then, we have for all $n=1\dots,N$,